Jupiter (Atheist album)

-Jupiter is the fourth studio album by the American technical death metal band Atheist.
-It is their first studio album in 17 years since the release of Elements in 1993.
+Jupiter is the fourth studio album by the Florida technical death metal band Atheist, released on November 8, 2010 through Season of Mist.

+It is the band's first studio album in 17 years since the release of Elements in 1993.

-Overview
+Background

 After the release of Elements, Atheist disbanded in 1994.
 On October 5, 2005, Atheist vocalist Kelly Shaefer announced that the band would possibly reform to play live shows sometime in the following year.
 In January 2006 the band reformed with Shaefer on vocals, Rand Burkey on guitar, Tony Choy on bass, and Steve Flynn on drums and announced festival appearances.

 On July 12, 2008, Shaefer announced that he and drummer Steve Flynn would be meeting up to write music together for the first time since Unquestionable Presence in 1991.
 On March 6, 2009, Atheist announced that they had signed with the Independent record label, Season of Mist and on July 5, 2010, they finally entered the studio to begin recording a new album.

 On July 11, 2010, Atheist revealed that the new album will be named "Jupiter" and that it is scheduled for a November release.
 In August 2010, the band revealed the track listing for the album and announced that bassist Tony Choy parted ways with the band.
 A replacement bassist hasn't been brought in, as guitarist Jonathan Thompson also recorded the bass tracks for the new album.